 In the community, certain situations require mental health providers to violate client confidentiality.
 For example, many states mandate reporting of child or elder abuse.
 Providers also must notify authorities if a client threatens suicide or serious harm to others.
 Similarly, prison mental health providers violate confidentiality when an inmate is at risk of serious harm to themselves or others, such as when an inmate presents a clear and present risk of escape or when an inmate is responsible for the creation of disorder within a facility.
 Confidentiality may also be limited when prison mental health providers share information on a need-to-know basis with prison officials or other federal law enforcement entities.
 For example, before you are transferred to a residential reentry center, mental health providers must communicate your mental health needs to your unit team.
+If you tell a staff member, including a Psychology Services staff member, you are going to harm or kill yourself or someone else, or engage in a behavior jeopardizes the safety or security of the institution, confidentiality will be breached and the appropriate individuals will be notified on a need-to-know basis only.

-If you tell a staff member, including a Psychology Services staff member, that you are going to harm or kill yourself or someone else, or engage in a behavior that jeopardizes the safety or security of the institution, confidentiality will be breached and the appropriate individuals will be notified on a need-to-know basis only.
 Simply put, there is no guarantee of confidentiality in the prison setting.
-However, you can rely on the professional judgment of Psychology Services staff who conscientiously balance your confidentiality and the safety and security of the institution.
+However, you can rely on the professional judgment of Psychology Services staff who conscientiously balance your confidentiality with the safety and security of the institution.
 Information that does not impact the safety and security of the institution, inmates, and staff, will not be shared.
-While these limitations on confidentiality may initially deter you from seeking treatment, I want to assure you that the vast majority of inmates who receive psychological services are comfortable with the decisions staff make with regard to their confidentiality. Ιf additional you have questions about confidentiality, be certain to discuss your concerns with Psychology Services staff.
+While these limitations on confidentiality may initially deter you from seeking treatment, I want to assure you that the vast majority of inmates who receive psychological services are comfortable with the decisions staff make with regard to their confidentiality.